 - Adding vinegar, coffee, or other above-mentioned solutions (depending on how much you need to acidify the soil, you will have to use less (coffee, vinegar) or more (chemical solutions) drastic measures.

 - Adding peat moss and decaying leaves to the soil before planting

 - Adding plenty of mulch (2-3 inches) around the plants- Enough water will keep the soil level acidic (regularly watering)

-13. What is The pH Level of Clay Soil?
+What is the pH Level of Clay Soil?